BreakingLead/blockworld/README.md

 ## What doesn't Blockworld do
 - Use the same data format(like named binary tag) as minecraft.
 However we will provide a converter
 - Reimplement every detail of minecraft.
 - Follow the offical update of minecraft.
 We think the content of 1.12.2 is enough.
-But the content of higher version of minecraft will be maintained by community.
+But the content of higher version of minecraft may be maintained by mods.

 ## Minecraft is Dying